wonderwagon/Akhenaten/README.md

 What is working:
 - Main graphics
 - Main animations
-- Loading savefiles
+- Loading original save files
 - City messages
+- Empire map display
 - Campaign map progression
 - Service and religion
-- Resources and workers
+- Workers
-- And more!
+- (and more)

 What is not working:
-- Save game
+- Saving the game
-- Trade
+- Empire requests
 - Monuments
-- Inundations
-- Empire requests
 - Some animals and resources
 - Irrigation
 - Combat